Microsoft expands HoloLens headsets to 29 new markets, now up to 39

 Nearly three years on from Microsoft unveiling its HoloLens augmented reality headsets, the company today announced a major expansion of its availability: 29 more markets in Europe, nearly tripling the total number of countries where you can buy the device up to 39.

-The news shows that while we don’t have a firm number of how many units have been sold, we do know that Microsoft is banking on the device as a core piece of its future hardware and software efforts in a bid to compete against the likes of Apple and Google.
+The news shows that while we don’t have a firm number of how many units have been sold, we do know that Microsoft is banking on the device, a non-immersive experience that lets you interact with visual digital images while still being able to see a room as you would normally, as a core piece of its future hardware and software efforts in a bid to compete against the likes of Apple and Google.

+“This is where we believe computing is going,” said Lorraine Bardeen, general manager of Microsoft HoloLens and Windows experiences, who announced he expansion today at Microsoft’s Future Decoded event in London.
+“We can bring all your apps and programs right into your world, but you can still see all the things in your world that matter to you.”

 No details so far on when devices in the expanded list will ship, or what local prices will be (we are asking and will update as we learn more).
 Currently, Microsoft sells a “Development Edition” of the device for $3,000 and a “Commercial Suite” with added enterprise features for $5,000.